 Names

-Names (e.g. city, station names or general locations) should be sent in the desired language of the requesting user.
+Names (e.g. cities, station names or general locations) should be sent in the desired language of the requesting user.
 If a name is not available in the desired language, the original name in the language of the region should be used.
 This guarantees at least recognition of texts on the passenger information systems.
 In the unlikely event that the original name is not available in the language of the region, the name should be transmitted in English.

 A translation of the names from English to the native language of the requesting end-user or to the original language of the region, by using a translating algorithm, is not recommended.
-The historical background of the object (e.g. city, station, POI, line) in question may be untranslatable, in the sense that it may lose its correct meaning.
+The (historical) name of the object (e.g. city, station, POI, line) in question may be untranslatable, in the sense that it may lose its correct meaning.
 Also, this can be done by the end user application, if necessary.

 Texts and descriptions